Gustavo2022003/neural_networks/README.md

 This repository is focused on neural networks.
 Please avoid submitting content unrelated to this subject.

 To learn more about the contribution and avoid conflicts, please read the [guidelines](.github/CONTRIBUTING.md)

+## Reporting Issues
+If you find a bug, have a suggestion, or encounter any problems, please follow these steps:
+1. Go to the **Issues** tab in the repository.
+2. Click **New Issue**.
+3. Provide a clear title and detailed description of the issue.
+4. Include steps to reproduce the issue, if applicable.
+5. Add relevant labels to help categorize the issue.
+6. Submit the issue for review.